ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   The command line parameters are:
     -   `--fastq_mergepairs` Instructs VSEARCH to use the read merging algorithm to merge overlapping paired-end reads
     -   `--reverse` Indicates the name of the file with the 3' to 5' (reverse) paired-end reads
-    -   `--fastq_ascii 64` The smallest ASCII value of the characters used to represent quality values of bases in FASTQ files.
-Here we set this to 64 consistent with the Illumina platform that was used to generate the data.
     -   `--fastqout` Indicates the output file contain the overlapping paired-end reads
     -   `--fastqout_notmerged_fwd` and `--fastqout_notmerged_rev` Indicates the output files containing the non-overlapping paired-end reads